Call to Participate

-We are pleased to invite proposals for Collaborative Service Initiative (CSI) projects to be completed either during the Fall (Sep-Dec) or Spring (Jan-Apr).
+We are pleased to invite proposals for Collaborative Service Initiative (CSI) projects to be initiated and completed by Environmental Studies students spring semester 2015 (Jan-Apr).
 We invite community organizations, governmental agencies, and businesses to submit a CSI project proposal.
 Organizations can be local, state, national, or international in scope.
-Joint applications from various organizations are also welcomed.

 Prior to filling out the CSI Project Application, please read the information below.
 These details provide a sense of what we can offer you through this initiative and give you an understanding of what is expected of CSI clients throughout the project.

 Antioch’s Environmental Studies Department has earned respect as one of the oldest and largest interdisciplinary graduate environmental studies departments in the country.
 We educate visionary, pragmatic leaders in a collaborative, interdisciplinary setting founded on academic excellence and the principles of environmental justice and sustainability.
 Our graduate programs emphasize a strong base of scientific understanding integrated with social sciences and humanities.
 This interdisciplinary approach is essential to address the complex scientific, social, political, economic and cultural dimensions of contemporary environmental challenges.